-A moisturiser is basically product that can prevent transepidermal water loss (TEWL) from our skin.
-People with oily skin already has a certain ability to retain moisture from the natural oil produced by their skin, therefore they will need less of that ‘occlusive’ moisturiser.
-Meanwhile on the other hand, those with drier skin will need more of an occlusive moisturiser to lock in moisture that they can’t naturally retain since they lack the production of oil.
-We’ll talk more about the basic of moisturiser in the following section!
+A moisturiser is basically a product that can prevent transepidermal water loss (TEWL) from our skin.
+People with oily skin already have the ability to retain moisture from the natural oil produced by their skin.
+Therefore they will need less of that 'occlusive' moisturiser.
+Meanwhile, on the other hand, those with drier skin will need more of an occlusive moisturiser to lock in moisture that they can't naturally retain since they lack oil production.
+We'll talk more about the basic of moisturiser in the following section!

 Things in common about moisturisers

-There are things in common in all moisturisers, they contained blends of humectants, emollients and occlusive.
-It’s like adding spices onto your dishes.
-The amount you put for each of the ingredients will greatly determine the final taste of your food.
+There are things in common in all moisturisers; they contained blends of humectants, emollients and occlusive.
+It's like adding spices to your dishes.
+The amount you put for each of the ingredients will significantly determine the final taste of your food.
 Each of these ingredients have their unique properties, therefore knowing them can help you estimate the texture of your moisturiser from looking at their ingredients list.
 The ratio of each of this ingredient is the one that determines the differences in your moisturiser.

 Humectants vs Emollients vs occlusive

 A humectant is a water-attracting molecule.
 It pulls water either from the environment or even the dermis layer of your skin.

 - Propylene Glycol

 Humectants generally have a light and watery texture suitable for all skin types.
 Due to its water-attracting properties, it can help plump up your skin and helps fade fine lines and wrinkles, although this effect is quite temporary.
 One thing that you should note is that humectants can't be a stand-alone ingredient in a moisturiser because, without the companion of the other emollients and occlusive, humectants can draw too much moisture from the deeper layer of your skin when you are in a dry environment, like on the aeroplane.